List of equipment of the Mongolian Armed Forces

 The Mongolian Armed Forces possess tanks, infantry fighting vehicles and armoured personnel carriers, mobile anti-aircraft weapons, artillery, mortars and other military equipment.
-Most of them are old Soviet Union-made models designed between the late 1950s to early 1980s; there are a smaller number of newer models designed in post-Soviet Russia and China.
+Most of them are old Soviet Union-made models designed between the late 1950s to early 1980s; there are some number of newer models designed in Russia and others, and few domestic number of models, made in Mongolia.